leh kem' beeYour browser does not support the audio element. Speaker icon

 IMPORTANT SAFETY INFORMATION

-• Consider the benefit of LEQEMBI for the treatment of Alzheimer’s disease and potential risk of serious adverse events associated with ARIA when deciding to initiate treatment with LEQEMBI.
+• Consider the benefit of LEQEMBI for the treatment of AD and the potential risk of serious ARIA events when deciding to initiate treatment with LEQEMBI.

 INDICATION

-LEQEMBI is indicated for the treatment of Alzheimer’s disease.
-Treatment with LEQEMBI should be initiated in patients with mild cognitive impairment or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
+LEQEMBI® (lecanemab-irmb) 100 mg/mL injection for intravenous use is indicated for the treatment of Alzheimer's disease (AD).
+Treatment with LEQEMBI should be initiated in patients with mild cognitive impairment (MCI) or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.

 CONTRAINDICATION